ga4gh/refget-compliance-suite/docs/compliance_doc/sample_queries/errors/range_header.md

 # Error Conditions while using Range header

 Notation:
-`Range: bytes=x-y` where x and y are integers
+    `Range: bytes=first-byte-spec - last-byte-spec`
+    For example : `Range: bytes=5-10`.
+Here 5 is first-byte-spec and 10 is last-byte-spec.

 ## Circular or non-circular sequence
 ##### Case 1